Workforce Development | Clover Park Technical College

 Who's eligible?

-If you're receiving Federal food benefits, you may be eligible to receive funding and resource assistance.
+If you are receiving Federal food benefits (SNAP), you may be eligible to receive funding and resource assistance.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.

 Opportunity Grant (OG) is a program that assists participants with funding and other services while they attend school.
-The program can assist in 45 credits, or 3 years of education.
+The program may assist up to 45 credits or 36 months, whichever comes first.

 What are the benefits?